vedph/cadmus-ndp-api/README.md

 💡 Notes:

 - `categories:txt` can be used to include the generic text classification which cross-references all the text-carrier entities.
 - `categories:edits` in print instances is a special classification for "postille".
-Can we include it in `categories:txt`?
+We include it in `categories:txt`.
 - `note:hist` is the narrative history of the entity.
 Usually its most relevant events are extracted and formalized into historical events.
 - `note` is a generic note, mostly used for editorial purposes.

 ## History

+### 1.0.5

-- 2025-10-02: updated packages.
+- 2025-10-03: updated packages and generated Docker image.
 - 2025-09-27: added iconography parts.
 - 2025-09-26:
   - replaced bibliography with references (will be used via Zotero).